 Assign & Eval FAQ

-- Holding the rank of Assistant Professor, Associate Professor, and Professor (this includes Graduate Research Professor or Distinguished Professor), and
+- Holding the rank of Assistant Professor, Associate Professor, and Professor (this includes Graduate Research Professor, Distinguished University Professor or Distinguished USF Health Professor), and

-- Having University appointments that include one of the following appointment categories: Regular (Tenured or Tenure-Earning), Clinical Educator, Scientist Educator, Research Scientist, Collaborative Research Scientist, and Courtesy, and
+- With one of the following appointment categories: Regular (Tenured or Tenure-Earning), Clinical Educator, Scientist Educator, Research Scientist, Collaborative Research Scientist, and Courtesy, or

 A faculty member with a “joint” appointment should be evaluated in his/her “home” department.
 The secondary department where the “joint” appointment is held is not required to evaluate the faculty member because they are a collateral faculty member in that department.